 A common claim scenario that insureds deal with after a storm is fallen trees.
 High winds and saturated ground can create the perfect storm.

-Earlier this summer, heavy storms rolled through my sister-in-law’s neighborhood.
+Once, heavy storms rolled through my sister-in-law’s neighborhood.
 After the storm cleared, she inspected her property.
 What she found was a large branch from her tree extending into her neighbor’s yard.
-Initially, she assumed it would be her responsibility to file a claim with her insurance company to cover the damages and removal.
-She quickly learned that this is a complicated situation, which can cause intense arguments between once friendly neighbors.
+Initially, she assumed her responsibility was to file a claim with her insurance company to cover the damages and removal.
+She quickly learned that this is a complicated situation, which can cause intense arguments between once-friendly neighbors.

 Homeowners Insurance 101